 Easy Apple Dessert

 I'm from the Okanagan valley so I love my apples!
 One of our family favorites is apple pie/apple tart.
 Luckily, apple tarts are a cinch to make.
-This is a great recipe for beginners - it's straightforward, uses store bought puff pastry, and turns out beautifully every time.
+This is a foolproof recipe for beginners - it's straightforward, uses store bought puff pastry, and turns out beautifully every time.
 Get ready for raves!

 - puff pastry sheet - frozen aisle at grocery store (check to be sure it's vegan)